PRIMER-e/bookdown-demo/README.md

   - Add a Github Secret EMAIL to the repo conatining a verified email address.
   - Run `usethis::use_github_action(url = "https://raw.githubusercontent.com/ropenscilabs/actions_sandbox/master/.github/workflows/deploy_bookdown.yml")` to create a GitHub action that will build and deploy the site to the gh-pages branch.

+  - Change the trigger branch name in "deploy_bookdown.yml" from "master" to "main".
   - Push a commit to trigger the new action.